pammacdotnet/TypstPaper/paper.typ

 As introduced in @sec:computed, Typst leverages WebAssembly (Wasm) to enable its core functionalities to run efficiently in web environments @Haas17.
 This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
 By compiling its Rust-based codebase to Wasm, Typst ensures consistent performance across different platforms without the need for native installations.
 This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.

 As an example, the #package-link("Neoplot") package is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
-The #package-link("Grayness")#footnote[https://github.com/nineff/grayness] package allows the application of complex image manipulation algorithms (@fig:mileva).
+The #package-link("Grayness")#footnote[https://github.com/nineff/grayness] package allows the application of complex image manipulation algorithms (@fig:mileva). // too far back for referencing

 #figure(